Course Design for the Online Environment

 Below are some tips and guides to designing your course online.

 Have a question about a topic that isn't listed here?
-For additional assistance, contact The Faculty Center at (212) 346-1722 or FacultyCenter@pace.edu.
+For additional assistance, email The Faculty Center or call at (212) 346-1722.

 One of the first things we tell faculty regarding course design is - plan ... plan ... plan.
 Don't wait until the last minute to design your course.
 With so many factors to consider, course design needs to be given adequate time in order to develop and implement.
 Ideally, you want to start planning a semester ahead, in which time, you should sit down with a course designer in order to facilitate the process.
 The following elements are common to well-designed course sites.
 Although some are more important than others, they all serve as good techniques which can enhance your course content.
 Note that these concepts can be expanded upon, but due to time constraints we've tried to focus on key examples.